WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 7. Have a Human Escalation Path

-After two failed bot responses, route to a human agent.
-Frustrated customers who can’t reach a human will report and block you — and those signals are permanent.
+After two failed bot responses, route the conversation to a real person.
+Customers who feel stuck talking to a bot that can’t help them will report and block you — and those signals stay on your account permanently.

 What to Do If You’re Already Restricted

-If your account is already showing signs of restriction:
+If your account is already showing signs of restriction, here’s what to do:

 For Official API Users